 - The “National Cyber Security Policy” has been prepared in consultation with all relevant stakeholders, user entities and public.

-- This policy aims at facilitating creation of secure computing environment and enabling adequate trust and confidence in electronic transactions and also guiding stakeholders actions for protection of cyber space.
+- This policy aims at facilitating the creation of secure computing environment and enabling adequate trust and confidence in electronic transactions and also guiding stakeholders actions for the protection of cyberspace.

 - The policy recognises the need for objectives and strategies that need to be adopted both at the national level as well as international level.

-- The objectives and strategies outlined in the National Cyber Security Policy together serve as a means to:
+The objectives and strategies outlined in the National Cyber Security Policy

-ii.
-Provide confidence and reasonable assurance to all stakeholders in the country (Government, business, industry and general public) and global community, about the safety, resiliency and security of cyber space.
+- Provide confidence and reasonable assurance to all stakeholders in the country (Government, business, industry and the general public) and global community, about the safety, resiliency and security of cyberspace.

-iii.
-Adopt a suitable posturing that can signal our resolve to make determined efforts to effectively monitor, deter & deal with cyber crime and cyber attacks.
+- Adopt a suitable posturing that can signal our resolve to make determined efforts to effectively monitor, deter and deal with cyber crime and cyber attacks.